Chadayamangalam Assembly constituency: Travancore-Cochin Legislative Assembly Elections

-Members of Legislative Assembly
+Members of the Legislative Assembly

 The following list contains all members of Kerala legislative assembly who have represented the constituency:

-Key

 Election results

 Percentage change (±%) denotes the change in the number of votes from the immediate previous election.

+2021

+There were 1,97,285 registered voters in the constituency for the 2021 Kerala Assembly election.

-Niyamasabha Election 2016
+2016

-There were 1,96,733 registered voters in the constituency for the 2016 Kerala Niyamasabha Election.
+There were 1,96,733 registered voters in the constituency for the 2016 Kerala Assembly election.

-Niyamasabha Election 2011
+2011

 There were 1,77,610 registered voters in the constituency for the 2011 election.